 Happy Moments Book Project

-The Happy Moments book project is a Humans of New York-style illustrated picture book of poetry and prose for kids and parents to enjoy together.
+The Happy Moments book project is an illustrated picture book of poetry and prose for kids and parents to enjoy together.
 The book will be a reminder that a fantastic life is really a string of small moments that become dear to us.
 It will remind adults (and teach kids) that spending time together and nurturing meaningful connections with each other is what life is all about.

 People from all walks of life will contribute stories of happy moments they experienced as children that are not typically told.
 This book will teach children how to focus on everyday happy moments as a way of coping with challenges or disappointment.
 This book will broaden children’s views of the world and create a sense of empathy that will stay with them into adulthood.